What is a Trust and when should it be included in my Will?

 - For a relative who is not able to look after themselves or requires long-term care.

-- Ensuring that all tax returns required for the trust are filed and all taxes are paid.
-A trustee where necessary should consult a professionals such as an accountant.
+- Ensuring that all tax returns required for the Trust are filed and all taxes are paid.
+A Trustee where necessary should consult a professional such as an accountant.

 Two or three are preferred.
 Four is usually the maximum.

 A Discretionary Trust is one where the Trustees have a wide discretion to apply income or capital for the benefit of certain beneficiaries.
 The beneficiary of a Discretionary Trust does not have the right to receive any benefit from the trust unless and until the trustees make an appointment to that beneficiary.
 They can also be used where a testator’s wish is for there to be flexibility as to how his or her income or capital is used or where a beneficiary is not capable or responsible enough to look after their own financial affairs.